Heath-Web/COMPSCI4077-WebScienceH/README.md

 - Sample data
 - Multimedia

 The _Code_ folder contains the python files implemented to carry out all tasks required.
-There are two json format data sets in _Sample data and multimedia_ folder, which is collected by Streaming Crawler and Hybrid Architecture Crawler respectively.
+There are two Json format data sets in _Sample data and multimedia_ folder, which is collected by Streaming Crawler and Hybrid Architecture Crawler respectively.
 The _Multimedia_ folder involves the multimedia downloaded in Streaming Crawler.

 In order to be able to run the code: